hermangroup/docs/mining/p2pool.rst

 relatively low latency.

-This following section describes the steps to setup an Ubuntu Server running P2Pool for Dash.
-It has been tested with Ubuntu 18.04 LTS and Dash 0.13.1.0.
+This following section describes the steps to setup an Ubuntu Server running P2Pool for Historia.
+It has been tested with Ubuntu 18.04 LTS and Historia 0.13.1.0.
 While a reasonable effort will be made to keep it up to date, it should be possible to modify the instructions slightly to support different versions or operating systems as necessary.